Looking for the best views in Portland? Here are the spots you need to visit.

 Portland sits in the Willamette Valley and although downtown is relatively flat, it is surrounded by foothills and mountains.
 On clear days, you can see Mount Hood as the focal point but also St. Helens, Adams, Jefferson, and Rainier.
 We’re pretty lucky that we don’t even have to drive out of the city to have mountain views.
 Today, we’ve rounded up the best spots we’ve found in the city so far!

-Keep in mind, you’re going to get more cloudy and rainy days than clear days in Portland.
+Keep in mind that you’re going to get more cloudy and rainy days than clear days in Portland.
 Whenever there is a clear day, we try to take advantage of it and make it out to one of these spots.

 2. Portland Japanese Garden, Washington Park